tytydraco/yessleep/out/WizardWitchDemon_Part_1.md

 Why did you run away, Elsie?
 Was it really all that bad?

-But by then it seemed that everyone I grew close to was destined to disappear for good.
+But by then it seemed that everyone I grew close to was destined to vanish for good.
 By that Monday, Ian’s disappearance was the talk of the community.

 “Missing,” everyone gasped.
 “Four days now…” “He vanished just like that…” snapped fingers and clenched jaws.